Notes and Posts

 Steering Awareness: Models Can Be Trained to Detect Activation Steering

 Language models can be trained to detect when activation steering vectors are injected into their residual streams.
-Lightweight fine-tuning achieves 95.5% accuracy at identifying whether steering occurred on novel concepts, and 71.2% accuracy at identifying the specific injected concept—suggesting that transparency about activation-level manipulations may be achievable through training.
+Lightweight fine-tuning reaches 95.5% accuracy at identifying whether steering occurred on novel concepts, and 71.2% at identifying the specific concept.
+So transparency about activation-level manipulations may be trainable.

 Read on LessWrong → -